 About

-A better way to browse the resale market
+A better way to browse every World Cup ticket

-Every resale ticket for the 2026 World Cup, on one page.
+Every resale ticket and every face-value Last Minute Sales seat for the 2026 World Cup, on one site.

 How it works